-Working out how to fit all your machinery and equipment into your shed can be like a jigsaw puzzle!
-That’s why your machinery shed size needs to be addressed in the planning stage of your project.
+Working out how to fit all your farm machinery and equipment into your machinery shed can be like a jigsaw puzzle!
+That is why your machinery shed size needs to be addressed in the planning stage of your project.

 The length of your machinery shed should be dictated by what and how much machinery you have to store.
 It will also depend on what configuration you decide will work best.
 For example, deciding whether shed is accessed from the long side or the gable end.